 4. Items or topics of discussion i, e, Agenda should be sent to every member before a meeting is held.

 5. Only authorized people will be participating in a meeting.

 6. A meeting must have a chairman.
-Whereas companies Act 1994 require that the chairman should be any member elected by the participating members.
+Whereas the companies Act 1994 requires that the chairman should be any member elected by the participating members.

 7. A meeting must fulfill quorum i, e, the minimum people as required by the meeting should be present.

 8. The Proceedings of the meeting i.e., minute should be kept properly.